google-marketing-solutions/gps_soteria/docs/GUIDE.md

-[Server Side Google Tag Manager](https://developers.google.com/tag-platform/tag-manager/server-side) (sGTM) can be used with [Firestore](https://cloud.google.com/firestore), to pull in sensitive profit data (or other sensitive data) and report it to Google Analytics in place of revenue as the conversion value.
+[Server Side Google Tag Manager](https://developers.google.com/tag-platform/tag-manager/server-side) (sGTM) can be used with [Firestore](https://cloud.google.com/firestore), to pull in sensitive profit data (or other sensitive data) and report it to Google Analytics and Google Ads in place of revenue as the conversion value.
 This enables a client to bid to profit, with real time conversion uploads, in a way that protects the sensitive profit data from a determined user.

-**Note: This implementation only currently works with Google Analytics.**
+**Note: This implementation only currently works with Google Analytics and Google Ads.**

 ![demo.gif](./img/demo.gif)